☸️ How to Deploy a Kubernetes Workload#

 This feature allows to deploy Kubernetes sys-services, i.e. operators and controllers needed in the cluster, at cluster level, and managed by the platform team.

 The deployment is done via GitOps, using ArgoCD.
-This means that the deployment is done when new changes arrive to the deployment branch in the state GitHub repository, which is then automatically picked up by ArgoCD and deployed to the Kubernetes cluster.
+This means that the deployment is done when new changes arrive to the deployment branch in the state GitHub repository, which is then automatically picked up by ArgoCD and deployed to the destination Kubernetes cluster.

 Configuration#